jamiepratt/hyperlith/README.md

 To add something to the cache wrap the function in the `cache` higher order function.

+#### Batching

+Batching pairs really well with CQRS as you have a resolution window, this defines the maximum frequency the view can update, or in other terms the granularity/resolution of the view.
+Batching can generally be used to improve throughput by batching changes.

+However, there are some downsides with batching is that you don't get atomic transactions.
+The transaction becomes at the batch level, not the transact level.
+This is fine in some situations but it limits what you can do with [transaction functions](https://docs.datomic.com/transactions/transaction-functions.html).
+Transaction functions matter when you are dealing with constraints you want to deal with at the database level, classic example is accounting systems or ledgers where you want to be able to fail an atomic transaction that violates a constraint (like user balance going negative).
+The problem with batching is that that transaction constraint failure, fails the whole batch not only the transact that was culpable.

+However, [datalevin](https://github.com/juji-io/datalevin) (my go to database with hyperlith) recently added it's [own batching mechanism](https://github.com/juji-io/datalevin/tree/master/benchmarks/write-bench) when you use `transact-async` this gives you really good write performance (it does dynamic batching) and atomic transaction failures.
+I hadn't considered it before because what good is an async transaction, I obviously care about the result?
+But, that's the thing in CQRS you don't care about the result of a command/action, so `transact-async` fits perfectly.

+So short answer is with datalevin you can have your cake and eat it (fast writes and atomic transactions).

+This also highlights that I'll probably steer hyperlith to focus on using datalevin.
+Though, I'll still allow the use your own data stores (sqlite/atoms/redis/maxmind) as often you want more than one.
+However, I'll probably leave batching as an exercise for the user if they are using sqlite or a database that a requires manual batching.

 ## Other Radical choices

 #### No CORS